eslint/rfcs/designs/2023-only-run-reporting-rules/README.md

 The check for unused `eslint-disable` directives (`--report-unused-disable-directives`) should continue to mark `warn` rules as used, even when running with `--quiet`.
-As the rules are not actually run, an assumption would have to be made that all directives on rules marked `warn` are used when in this mode.
+As the rules are not actually run, an assumption would have to be made that all directives on rules marked false by the predicate are used when in this mode.
 This is a reasonable assumption, as the user likely does not expect `warn` flags to be touched at all in this mode.

 In cases of conflicting flags such as the `--max-warnings` flag, this altered `--quiet` flag behavior should be disabled while it is in use.
 This is to ensure that the `--max-warnings` flag continues to work as expected.
 The predicate API should not be set, and existing behavior of filtering the output should be used.
-This altered behavior should output to the console on run that `--quiet` is slower when used alongside flags that require warnings to be run, as well as documented.
+This altered behavior should be documented to clarify that it causes warnings to be run despite the `--quiet` flag.

 ## Documentation